xunker/panasonic_typewriter_interface/adapter_boards/README.md

 #### Second Serial Breakout ('328PB)

-If your module is using the atMega328PB MCU (only used in clones), this also gives you access to the second serial device (`Serial1`).
+If your module is using the atMega328PB MCU (only used in clones), this board also gives you access to the second serial device (`Serial1`).

 ### I2C Breakout